THE BRIDGE ARTIST PROJECTS

 As audiences stroll across the bridge they will have the opportunity to interact with works created by professional and emerging artists from the Fredericton region.
 Each artist or group of artists is interrogating, exploring and celebrating a different moment in our shared history through their own medium, be it music, film, dance, theatre, visual art, performance art or poetry.
 The Bridge Project is proud to be working with Fredericton's arts community and offering this space for artists of diverse backgrounds and mediums to share their work.

-Multidisciplinary Wolastoqiyik artist Natalie Sappier-Samaqani Cocahq alongside poet, playwright, and performer Abby Paige will be creating an original performance piece.
+NATALIE SAPPIER-SAMAQANI is a Wolastoqiyik visual and performing artist from Tobique First Nation.
+ABBY PAIGE is a writer and performer, the descendant of French and English settlers of Turtle Island.
+For The Bridge, they will meet above the waters of the Wolastoq and under the shadow of history to create an original, improvised performance.
 Their collaboration will explore moments of encounter, exchange, witness, reconciliation, and healing.
 “First contact” is the term anthropologists use to describe the meeting of two cultures previously unaware of one another.
-Drawing from personal and official histories, poetry and song, the report of the Truth and Reconciliation Commission of Canada, and other sources, they will search for what it means to hear, see, know, and communicate with each other for the first time, four hundred years after their peoples first met.
+Drawing from personal and official histories, the report of the Truth and Reconciliation Commission of Canada, and other sources, they will search for what it means to hear, see, know, and communicate with each other for the first time, four hundred years after their peoples first met.

 Scenes by Ryan Griffith

 Local playwright, and Artistic Producer of Next Folding Theatre Company, Ryan Griffith will be composing several short scenes about the Bill Thorpe Walking Bridge.
 These scenes will be performed by past and present Theatre St. Thomas alumna.